zxphyrx/highway/app/views/advanced/project-guidelines.md

 This is the cheapest tier.
 It's meant for smaller projects that take roughly 8-12 hours to design & physically build.
 Examples include:

 - DIY Macropad
-- Small mini PCB business card
+- Small mini PCB business card w/ multiple features (built-in tetris + NFC for example)

 ### 6 points ($150, 20-50 hours)
 This is the middle tier!
 It's where most projects should fall under.
 Generally speaking, you're expected to have both a set of electronics and 3D modelled case, unless you have a particularly complex PCB (i.e a devboard)